AutodeskGames/stingray-docs/source/stingray_help/building_levels/paint_scatter/scatter_tool_properties.md

 <dt>Frequency</dt>

-<dd>Sets the weight of the currerntly selected unit in relation to the other units associated with your scatter brush.</dd>
+<dd>Sets the weight of the currently selected unit in relation to the other units associated with your scatter brush.</dd>

 <dt>Orientation</dt>